awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

 ### Replication stopped error<a name="CHAP_Troubleshooting.MySQL.ReplicationStopped"></a>

-When you call the `mysql.rds_skip_repl_error` command, you might receive the following error message: `Slave is down or disabled.`
+When you call the `mysql.rds_skip_repl_error` command, you might receive an error message stating that replication is down or disabled\.

 This error message appears because replication is stopped and can't be restarted\.